Selected Energy-X News:

 Jan.
 8th: Sajjad attended the 2017 Gordon Research Conference (GRC) on "Micro & Nanoscale Phase Change Heat Transfer - Fundamental Mechanisms to Applications of Phase Change Heat Transfer" in Galveston, TX.

 Sept.
-1st: Energy-X laboratory at Michigan Technological University has officially launched.
+1st: Energy-X laboratory has officially launched.